'I cried happy tears' - Bradley Lowery's mum thanks amazing Sunderland supporters

-'I cried happy tears' - Bradley Lowery's mum thanks amazing football supporters
+Bradley Lowery's mum thanks amazing Sunderland supporters for tribute during Waford Championship match

 and live on Freeview channel 276

-That was the message to Sunderland fans from Bradley Lowery's mum Gemma after last night's SAFC match against Watford.
+That was the message to Sunderland fans from Bradley Lowery's mum Gemma after Wednesday night's match against Watford.

 Fans showed their love for Bradley by singing his name, clapping, and unfurling a huge banner.